 I want to extend this to animal proteins coming in from meat also.
 It's unclear if its the saturated fats in meat, hema- iron, hormones or excess AGE products (or the combination of all of the above).
 But consumption of as little as fifty grams a meat per day is associated with an increase in 8% in the occurrence of diabetes (the more the consumption, the higher your chances for diabetes).

 People with diabetes mostly also are susceptible to coronary artery diseases because their blood vessels are clogged with saturated fats coming in from dairy/ meat and oil's.

 If you are reading this and thinking that it is impossible for you to drop oil's from your diet.
 Then continue the oil's and don't complain about reversing diabetes.

 I personally love cooking in a steamer, pressure cooker, air fryer and oven.
 Try dry roasting spices such as cumin seeds, mustard seeds, bay leaves, whole dried red chillies etc and add water once they release a beautiful aroma.

-6) Ditch- flour: Switch to whole grains instead of refined flour's.
+Switch to whole grains instead of refined flour's.

 The rest of the grain and all the properties of the grain are discarded.
 By refining or processing the grain further and further, its nutritional value diminishes but the sugar spike it causes in the body tends to increase.

 Just switching from brown rice to white rice makes you 16% more susceptible to diabetes, when in fact, grains are suppose to anti- inflammatory and aids in healing from diabetes.
 Do not avoid grains altogether, they are healthy for you.

-Switch your roti/ rice to whole grains such as barley, ragi, foxtail millets, quinoa, buckwheat and brown rice.
+Switch your white roti/ rice to whole grains such as barley, ragi, foxtail millets, quinoa, buckwheat and brown rice.
 Avoid anything that is made into flour or polished such as bread's and white rice.

 Especially ditch white bread/ maida/ cookies etc. Having bajra phulka's or ragi chappati is still fine.